 A Note From Wildmoz

 This is an article by Joshua Mostert of the African Wildlife Management and Conservation outfit in the north of Harare, Zimbabwe.
 Their aim and purpose is as stated in the title, namely to save and relocate animals for what-ever reasons there may be.
 AWMC as they are known, has their own veterinarian permanently on hand, who is in fact Dr Jacque Mostert, Joshua’s wife.
-To read more about them use this link to the AWMC.
 The AWMC is a capture team known for its relocation of elephant family groups in their entirety, so as not to break up family units.
 This is unique to the elephant capture and relocation program.
-Further the AWMC is one of the few companies that are equipped to move adult bulls, due to the great danger and difficulty involved in handling these tricky animals.